DSLR Astrophotography: What settings to use for each type of target?

 In short, pick the lowest possible aperture your camera lens allows, but we often avoid going below f/4 and end up happy with the results.

-500 divided by the focal length of your lens equals the longest exposure time you can do without getting star trails.
+500 divided by the focal length of your lens equals the longest exposure time you can do without getting obvious star trails.

 Example with a 10mm lens: 500/10=50 seconds.

-Example with a 24mm lens: 500/24=20.8333, rounded up to 20 seconds.
+Example with a 24mm lens: 500/24=20.8333, rounded down to 20 seconds.

-Note that this is for full frame cameras.
+Note that this is for full-frame cameras.
 If you are using a crop sensor, you'll need to do slightly shorter exposures.

 For the last three types of targets, recall that the ISO may vary with temperature, but the F-number will stay the same for all of them…